Dr-Zee/linearFade/README.md

 Also works for brief fade transitions but I haven't tested timing accuracy < 30 seconds.

+## Examples
+To run the included example, define your neopixel strip and pin in linearFade.h included in each example folder.
+Then save and upload to your Arduino.

 ### colorFade
 R, G, B, W, fade duration in seconds, time to hold on color in seconds.